Minuscule 79: Description

-It contains numbers of the κεφαλαια (chapters) at the margin (only in Matthew), (no τιτλοι), lectionary markings at the margin (for liturgical use), incipits, αναγνωσεις (to Matthew), synaxaria, and pictures.
+In the Gospel of Matthew it contains chapter numbers (known as κεφαλαια / kephalai) written in the margin, though none of the chapter titles (known as τιτλοι / titloi) are included, with lectionary markings in the margin (for liturgical use), incipits, an introduction (αναγνωσεις / anagnoseis) to Matthew, a synaxaria (list of weekly readings), and pictures.

+Text

-The Greek text of the codex in some parts represents the Byzantine text-type, in other parts is mixed.
-Kurt Aland did not place it in any Category.
+The Greek text of the codex is considered to be mostly a representative of the Byzantine text-type, with several non-majority readings.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament Manuscript Classification system.

-According to the Claremont Profile Method it represents textual family K^{x} in Luke 1.
-In Luke 10 and Luke 20 it has mixed Byzantine text.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family K^{x} in Luke 1.
+In Luke 10 and Luke 20 it has a mixed text.

 History

-Georg Douza brought this codex from Constantinople in 1597.
+The earliest history of the manuscript is unknown.
+Georg Douza brought the manuscript from Constantinople in 1597.
 It was cited by Frans Comer von Brügge.

-It is currently housed in at the Leiden University Library (B. P. Gr.
+It is currently dated by the INTF to the 14th century.
+It is presently housed in at the Leiden University Library (B. P. Gr.
 74), at Leiden.